 - Determine whether to attempt a second location request for a target UE from a different AMF when location information returned by a first AMF does not meet QoS requirements and there is more than one serving AMF.

 - Support UE LCS privacy profile provision from the AF.

+- Support UE Ranging/SL Positioning privacy profile provision from the AF.

 - Support suspending and cancellation of a periodic or triggered location request.